BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

   - [ingress.kubernetes.io/rewrite-target: /](https://github.com/kubernetes/contrib/tree/master/ingress/controllers/nginx/examples/rewrite)

+--

 - This should eventually stabilize

   (remember that ingresses are currently `apiVersion: networking.k8s.io/v1beta1`)

+--

 - Annotations are not validated in CLI

+--

 - Some proxies provide a CRD (Custom Resource Definition) option

 ---

-## When not to use the Ingress Controller
+## When not to use built-in Ingress resources

 - Your deployment doesn't use alpha or beta features

+--

-- You need features beyond simple Ingress including; TCP support, advanced traffic management like routing/spliting, security like mTLS, egress, and integration to service mesh
+- You need features beyond Ingress including; TCP support, traffic spliting, mTLS, egress, service mesh

+--

 - You have external load balancers (like AWS ELBs) which route to NodePorts and handle TLS

+--

 - You don't need externally available HTTP services on the default ports

+--

 - Your proxy of choice uses a CRD rather then a Ingress Resource

+---

+## Using CRD's as alternatives to Ingress resources

+- Due to the limits of the built-in Ingress, many projects are moving to CRD's

+--

+- Often called Ingress Gateway or API Gateway, they do ingress plus more:
+  - TCP Support (anything beyond HTTP/HTTPS)
+  - Traffic splitting, rate limiting, circuit breaking, etc
+  - Complex traffic routing, request and reponse transformation

+--

+- Options include:
+  - Envoy Proxy based (Gloo, Ambassador)
+  - Reverse Proxy / LB based (NGINX, Traefik, Kong)

+--

+- Eventually these more advanced features could be added to "Ingress 2.0"

+- We'll cover more after we learn about CRD's and Operators